Natural Vs. Synthetic: Essential Oils and Fragrance

 Do think about this though.
 If you handle a citrus fruit (something God obviously intended most people to be able to do, with exceptions for certain conditions) you are handling essential oils neat (straight) in small quantities, and your hands, if left unwashed, will remain scented for quite some time.
 If you pick a flower, same.

-But if you contact poison ivy… same.
+But if you contact poison ivy or a poke plant… same.
 That is why we need to be careful.

 We have been committed from our founding to create only products that are actually good for your skin, not second rate.

-There are many paraben-free, nasty ingredient-free scents on the market today and truth be told they are probably much better for your skin and body that the ones available just a few short years ago.
+There are many '“Paraben-free, nasty ingredient-free” scents on the market today and truth be told they are likely much better for your skin and body that the ones available just a few short years ago.
 But synthetic fragrances still commonly contain petroleum byproducts and other cheap, not so good for you, filler ingredients.
 And close to 75% of scented products do still contain Phthalates!
 Phthalates are associated with hormonal disruption, reproductive issues, and are believed to be carcinogenic.
 Take care to read ingredient labels and purchase your products from transparent, trustworthy companies.
-May 2024
+Written May 2024

-*If we get Poison Ivy on our skin and have access to dish detergent we go immediately and wash with straight dish detergent.
-It is essential oil that got on us and detergent strips oils.
+This is not a medical solution but simply what we do: If we get Poison Ivy on our skin and have access to dish detergent we go immediately and wash with straight dish detergent.
+Use a washcloth or other mildly abrasive cloth (making sure to launder the cloth after single use) It is essential oil that got on us and detergent strips** the oils.
 We then follow up with a clay mask of some type and wash again.

-If we are outside in the woods and away from home we always grab a handful of soil (preferably clay) from the ground, wet it slightly from the canteen, and apply to the contaminated spot.
+If we are outside in the woods and away from home we always grab a handful of soil (preferably clay) from the ground, wet it slightly from the canteen, and apply with a scrubbing motion to the contaminated spot.
 Leave on until dry, wash or rub away and repeat.
 The soil will help absorb the oils from the plant.